dosayles/dosayles.github.io/about.md

 # Philosophy

 My approach is straight forward and pragmatic.
 As a team we'll start with requirements and architect to panacea.
-We'll identify stakeholder perspectives and ensure that the solution fullfills those unique requirements.
-Upon design completion, we'll apply budget and executive sponsorship.
-Applying budget conotates trade-offs; a requirements-first approach ensures education around potential solution trade-offs.
-All deltas are agreed upon by the stakeholders to ensure system success.
+We'll identify stakeholders and obtain their perspectives, ensuring the solution fullfills their unique and representative requirements.
+Upon design formulation, we apply budget and secure executive sponsorship.
+Applying budget connotates trade-offs; a requirements-first approach ensures education around potential solution trade-offs.
+All deltas are agreed upon by the architects, executives and stakeholders to ensure team success.

 # Interests